 In UIM cloud native deployments, the generated WAR file is packaged in the inventory.ear file using customized image generation.
 For more information, see "Creating UIM Cloud Native Images" in UIM Cloud Native Deployment Guide.
 Remaining steps in extracting the application file and deploying the inventory.ear file are managed differently in UIM cloud native deployments.
-For more information refer to "Overview of the UIM Cloud Native Deployment" in UIM Cloud Native Deployment Guide.
+For more information refer to UIM Cloud Native Deployment Guide.